Delanie Walker: Personal life

 In 2013, Walker's aunt and uncle were killed by a drunk driver five hours after Walker played in Super Bowl XLVII.
 The tragedy motivated him to speak out against drunk driving, and support laws requiring the installation of an ignition interlock device for first-time DUI offenders.
 Walker has three children and is a car and powerboat enthusiast.

+Walker co-hosts the weekly NFL and college football gambling show The Locker Room, presented by the Bussin With The Boys podcast, alongside former Titans teammates Will Compton and Taylor Lewan.